Characters: Friendship Is Magic: Fluttershy

 - Berserk Button:

-- Beware the Nice Ones: She hardly ever gets angry but when she does...
+- Beware the Nice/Quiet Ones: She hardly ever gets angry but when she does...

-- In "Dragonshy", despite being terrified of a facing a full-grown dragon, she suddenly develops the wherewithal to make said dragon back down completely (and even whimper) after seeing what it's done to her friends.
+- In "Dragonshy", despite being terrified of facing a full-grown dragon, she suddenly develops the wherewithal to make said dragon back down and even whimper after seeing what it's done to her friends.

 - From Fluttershy's character video: "But don't be fooled.
 Although she is timid, she is a determined pony with admirable strength.
 She always defends those who are treated unfairly."

 - The "admirable strength" part of that description was played with hilariously in "Lesson Zero".
-Twilight tries to see if Fluttershy is having one of her Cowardly Lion moments only to find her beating the living crap out of a bear three times her size, then killing it by snapping its neck.
-She was really just giving the bear a chiropractic session.
+Twilight tries to see if Fluttershy is having one of her Cowardly Lion moments only to find her beating the crap out of a bear three times her size and then killing it by snapping its neck.
+(She was really giving the bear a chiropractic session.)
 Twilight and the audience no doubt shared a moment of shock.

-- Completely pushed to its logical extreme at the Grand Galloping Gala.
+- Pushed to its logical extreme at the Grand Galloping Gala.
 Like Pinkie, she doesn't take rejection well.

 - Brought up once again in "Putting Your Hoof Down", where it becomes downright terrifying.

-- And now there's "Magic Duel", which sees her eerily threatening Twilight if one of her spells screws up on any of the Pegasus' animal friends.
+- There's "Magic Duel", which sees her eerily threatening Twilight if one of her spells screws up on any of the Pegasus' animal friends.

 - In "The Crystal Empire", when the Crystal Ponies ignore her, Fluttershy reveals an absolutely chilling Kubrick Stare!

-- Brutal Honesty: In "The Ticket Master" and "Suited for Success", if somewhat obliviously.
+- In "The Ticket Master" and "Suited for Success", if somewhat obliviously.

-- She gives an incredibly scathing speech to Pinkie Pie and Rarity in "Putting Your Hoof Down" in regards to their chosen careers.
+- She gives a scathing speech to Pinkie Pie and Rarity in "Putting Your Hoof Down" in regards to their chosen careers.

-- Character Development: A subtle one but post-Discord corruption and throughout Season 2, she seems to have become more assertive and willing to actually get physical.
-Of note, she did a Limit Break while dragging a hot-air balloon, the bear wrestling sequence, shouting loudly and engaged in an off-screen tussle with Twilight, actually dragging Rainbow Dash off to her house, and becoming a valid target for RD's cake prank, as well as participating in its retaliation.
+- Character Development: A subtle one but post-Discord corruption and throughout Season 2, she becomes more assertive and willing to get physical.
+Of note, she did a Limit Break while dragging a hot-air balloon, the bear wrestling sequence, shouting loudly and engaged in an off-screen tussle with Twilight, dragging Rainbow Dash off to her house, and becoming a valid target for RD's cake prank, as well as participating in its retaliation.

 - Chewing the Scenery: Even she has her moments of this.
 "You're... going to LOVE ME!!!!!"

-- Cowardly Lioness: She's usually a pushover and terrified of danger, and happily admits to being "weak and helpless", but get her protectively angry and her willpower multiplies by a factor of about a million.
+- Cowardly Lioness: She's usually a pushover, terrified of danger, and happily admits to being "weak and helpless", but get her protectively angry and her willpower multiplies by a factor of a million.

 - She also has severe anxiety issues due to being bullied as a foal, as can be seen here.